Container sizes – measurements for shipping containers

 When transporting goods on pallets, the carrying capacity needs to be taken into account.
 Also, the goods may not exceed the dimensions of each pallet.

 You have further questions?
-You want to buy a used sea container or reefer?
+You want to buy a used shipping container or reefer?
 Contact us today – we will find the right solution for your business!